Density estimation using cellular binary trees and an application to monotone densities: Conclusion

 \section{Conclusion}

-Within the same framework, we can replace the histogram on each set of the partition by a linear estimate with parameter (slope and intercept at the center point of an interval) only depending upon $N',N''$, and $\lambda(C)$.
-Such estimates should adapt better to the smoothness of the density, and should be studied for the larger class of bounded monotone densities with bounded first derivative.
+Within the same framework, we can replace the histogram on each set of the partition by a linear estimate with some parameters (slope and intercept at the center point of an interval, for example) only depending upon $N_1,N_2$, and $\lambda(C)$.
+Such estimates should adapt better to the smoothness of the density and should be studied for the larger class of bounded monotone densities with bounded first derivative.

-Simple extensions include more complex local rules that depend upon the cardinalities $N(C_1),...,N(C_k)$, where $C$ is split into $k$ equal-size intervals.
-The tree would still be binary but the decision to split or not is allowed to depend upon the given cardinalities.
-Such rules could lead to nice and simple estimates of convex, concave, log-convex and log-concave densities.

-Unimodal densities on $[0,1]$ with unknown location of the mode offer a particular challenge.
-In fact, under our restrictions, it should be possible to estimate the mode itself using a $k=4$ rule (referring to the $k$ of the previous paragraph) since the subinterval containing the mode is always the maximal probability interval (among the $k$ intervals under consideration) or one of its neighbours).